NTcoder/AWS-Lambda-node-pipeline/README.md

 * AWS Account with API-key and Secret ready

-### How to use simulator to generate data ###
+### How to use simulator to generate IoT sensor data ###

 Under /data_gen/datagen.py, edit the master settings in the main function and MongoDB uri.

 NOTE : This will insert 7 days of sensor data (between 25.0 and 45.0) for a device.
 A copy of it will be saved locally if write_file is 1.
 TO optimize database desing and CRUD operations, s_count_max should be adjusted.

-Create data for Sfax and Covilha.
-For this you have to run script two times.
+To create data two sensors, you have to run script two times.

 ```python
 python3.7 datagen.py